In this case, the term barrios is being used in reference to the predominantly Hispanic historical neighborhoods in Tucson.

 The location of this neighborhood was from Congress to St. Mary’s, Grande to Silverbell.

 This name comes from free zone.
 This was supposed to be an area without legal restraints.
-The location was 35th street of 22nd street, Osborne to 6th avenue.
+The location was 35th street to 22nd street, Osborne to 6th avenue.

 A planned community started in the 1930s.
 It got progressively more Mexicanized.
 The location was at the intersection of South Sixth Avenue and Indian School Road (now Ajo Way).